3D hero image of women and men collborating on Confluence documentation

 Prototyping and Validation

 I developed high-fidelity prototypes in Sketch and made them interactive using InVision.
-Usability testing was conducted with non-native English speakers, both in-person and remotely (via UsabilityHub and Maze), ensuring that real user feedback drove every iteration.
+Usability testing was conducted with non-native English speakers—the actual target audience—both in-person and remotely via UsabilityHub and Maze, ensuring that real user feedback drove every iteration.

 Analysis and Implementation

-Findings from usability tests were prioritised, with the top issues addressed first.
+Notes from testing were organised into affinity maps using Miro, making insights accessible to the entire design and scrum team.
+Findings were prioritised, with the top issues addressed first.
 I generated detailed reports for stakeholders and created new iterative flows based on these insights, ensuring the product evolved in response to real user needs.

 Screen flows mapped both primary and secondary user journeys, highlighting all steps and contingency plans for a seamless user experience.